jhawcroft/cinsimp-web/GENERAL-TODO.md

 * hilite saving incl. appropriate shared hilite behaviour [DONE]

 ground work for other kinds of field paraphernalia:
-* hide non-shared field content when in the background layer
+* hide non-shared field content when in the background layer [DONE]
-* lock shared field content when in the card layer
+* lock shared field content when in the card layer [DONE]

 * Button menus
 * Field picklists